-For more details on how to layer configuration across multiple documents, see "Layering Configuration Documents" on page 31.
+For more details on how to layer configuration across multiple documents, see Layering Configuration Documents.

 Comparison with the REST API

 Configuration documents follow the same configuration schema as the Traffic Manager's REST API, with a few notable differences described here.